 How It Compares

 vs. Composio: Composio was built agent-first from the ground up; Pipedream added MCP to an existing workflow automation platform.
-Composio has ~900 tools across 500+ apps.
-Pipedream has 10K+ tools across 2,800+ apps — but many are auto-generated wrappers rather than purpose-built agent tools.
-Composio offers more granular permission controls.
+Composio has ~900 tools across 850+ apps and 28K+ GitHub stars (more than double Pipedream’s).
+Pipedream still leads in raw tool count — 10K+ tools across 3,000+ apps — but many are auto-generated wrappers rather than purpose-built agent tools.
+Composio offers more granular permission controls and is fully open source.

 vs. n8n: n8n is a self-hosted workflow automation platform with community-contributed MCP support.
 It has fewer integrations (500+) and requires more manual configuration.
 Pipedream’s hosted approach is significantly easier to set up, but n8n’s fair-code license gives more deployment flexibility.